mrsp/serow/evaluation/serowHypertuner/README.md

 * When you run the ./hypertuner it creates a anymal_b_temp.json in config/ which changes all the time.
 After the hypertuning is finished, it stores the best results in the config/best_config.json
 * then you run ./fsc_test best_config.json and then python3 serow_viz.py to watch the results

+### New robot config
+Create a .json file for your robot with name = **<robot_name>.json** udner the serowHypertuner/config/robots/ and fill in the foot frames and joint names with the following order:

+-->  Front Left

+-->  Front Right

+-->  Rear Left

+-->  Rear Right

 ### Debug